geofflamrock/stack/README.md

 - Updating branches in order in the stack, the equivalent of running `stack update`.
 - Pushing changes for all branches in the stack, the equivalent of running `stack push`.

+### Update strategies

+There are two strategies that can be used to update branches in a stack.

-#### Rough edges
+#### Merge

+The default strategy is to merge each branch in the stack into the one directly below it, starting with the source branch.

+**Rough edges**

-Updating a stack, particularly if it has a number of branches in it, can result in lots of merge commits.
-I'm exploring whether there are any improvements that can be made here for merging.
-I'd also like to support updating via a rebase as well in the future.
+Updating a stack using merge, particularly if it has a number of branches in it, can result in lots of merge commits.

 If you merge a pull request using "Squash and merge" then you might find that the first update to a stack after that results in merge conflicts that you need to resolve.
-This is a bit of a pain, I'm exploring whether there are any improvements that can be made here, perhaps by first merging into the just-merged local branch instead of ignoring it.
+This can be a bit of a pain.

+#### Rebase

+Each branch in the stack can be rebased on it's parent branch by using the `--rebase` option in the `sync` and `update` commands.
+To push changes to the remote after rebasing you'll need to use the `--force-with-lease` option.

+**Rough edges**

+If you merge a pull request using "Squash and merge" then you might find that the first update to a stack after that results in merge conflicts that you need to resolve.
+This can be a bit of a pain, however for each commit that existed on the branch that was merged if you select to take the new single commit that now exists generally it isn't too bad.

 ### Creating pull requests for the stack